Even at $950 per Share, Costco's Stock May Still be a Bargain

 Figure 1.
 Net Profit from Membership Fees vs. Retail Sales, 2019–2024

-Translation: the real product Costco sells isn’t toilet paper or TV sets—it’s the membership itself.
+Translation: the real product Costco sells is not toilet paper or TV sets, it is the membership itself.
 The warehouse experience is designed to keep customers coming back year after year, paying the fee.

 Figure 2.
 Costco Membership Renewal Rates, 2020-2024